Serangoon

 Serangoon is bordered by these planning areas – Sengkang to the north, Hougang to the east, Ang Mo Kio and Bishan to the west, as well as Toa Payoh to the south.
 Serangoon planning area has a total of seven subzones: Serangoon Central, Lorong Chuan, Upper Paya Lebar, Serangoon Garden, Serangoon North, Seletar Hills and Serangoon North Industrial Estate.

 Transportation

 The original Serangoon bus interchange was opened on 13 March 1988 along Serangoon Central.
 It later relocated to nex on 3 September 2011.

+Rail network

 A large part of the North East MRT line runs in parallel with this arterial road.
 Stations that are located along this road are from Little India to Kovan.
+Current MRT Stations that are located in the Serangoon area include: